Precedent R: Costs Budget Negotiations

 Can Incurred Costs be Contested?

-It is important to note that incurred costs cannot be contested, as these are reserved to be considered on assessment.
+It is important to note that incurred costs cannot be contested.
+These are reserved to be considered on assessment.
 Because incurred costs do not form any part of a Costs Management Order, they do not receive the same special protection that any approved/agreed budgeted costs have.

 The Court can however, make observations upon the level of costs claimed and record this in the Court Order.
 Such an observation may be that costs are considered to be excessive or disproportionate, and this will impact upon any subsequent detailed assessment that takes place of any Bill of Costs.